dotnet/performance/src/benchmarks/gc/README.md

 In this case, all diffs should tend toward 0 since we're testing on two identical coreclrs.
 `95P` metrics tend to have high standard deviation, since we are only considering the worst instances.

+_ARM NOTE_: There is no support to analyze benchmark results on ARM/ARM64.
+In order to use these results, you will need to transfer them to another machine and perform the analysis there.

 ## Conclusion

 Now you know how to create, run, and analyze a test.